maxim-xu/maxim-xu.github.com/_posts/2020-02-20-kyushu-trip.md

   <figcaption>View from Suginoi Hotel</figcaption>
 </figure>

 Beppu is also very close to Kunisaki Peninsula (国東半島), a peninsula with rich history and many interesting sightseeing spots.
 During the second day at Beppue, we visited Kitsuki, Futago-ji (両子寺) (center of the penisula), Bungotakada (豊後高田) and Usa (宇佐), all short drives between each other.
+I referred to this [note](https://www.douban.com/note/572838940/) (written in _Chinese_) a lot when I made my travel plans for this area.

+## Kitsuki

+Kitsuki is a small quiet city in Oita that overlooks the Beppu Bay.
+It is famous for its Jōkamachi (城下町, "castle town"), which is a historic site very suitable for a walk.

 <figure class="inline">
  <img  class="vertical-long-img" alt="Kitsuki" src="{{ site.baseurl }}/public/images/japan2020/kitsuki/1.jpg" />